whistlegraph/2022.aesthetic.computer/README.txt

   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Add color and transparency to line.
+    - [x] Use default params to change the color on load.
   - [x] Clean up smooth sim code.
   - [x] Draw with left mouse button while looking with right. (via `pen`)
   - [x] Density field idea / jiggle lines.